 Note: This article is more detailed than usual and, compared to our standard articles, somewhat longer.
 However, I believe that it will be to your profit.
 So, let’s start on how to minimize losses caused by false breakouts.

 When and why false breakouts occur

 Usually, your chart identifies important support and resistance levels.
-These levels represent points where you expect some reaction.
-If the level is very strong one can expect that the market will bounce.
+These levels represent points where you should expect a reaction of some kind.
+If the level is very strong, one can expect that the market will bounce.
 However, what if it breaks?
 Is it a false signal or an opportunity for a great trade?

 You can never be absolutely sure whether this is a serious (real) or false breakout.
 Anyway, if you have read about how big players can manipulate the market you know that one can never be sure.
 There is no certainty in the forex market or in markets in general.
 You already know that sometimes having a logical idea and odds on your side will do.

 Support and Resistance